kardianos/vendor-spec/README.md

 		// locally.
 		//
 		// Local should not contain a trailing "/...".
-		// Local should always use forward slashes.
+		// Local should always use forward slashes and must not contain the
+		// path elements "." or "..".
 		Local string

 		// The version of the package.
 This field must be persisted by all